awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 ### Load balancer<a name="environments-create-wizard-loadbalancer"></a>

 Your environment's load balancer is the entry point for all traffic headed for your application\.
 Elastic Beanstalk supports several types of load balancer\.
 When you create an environment using the Elastic Beanstalk console, a Classic Load Balancer is created for your environment\.
-For more details about load balancer types, see \.
+For more details about load balancer types, see [Load Balancer for Your AWS Elastic Beanstalk Environment](using-features.managing.elb.md)\.

 By default, the load balancer serves HTTP traffic on port 80\.
 You can also configure a secure listener to accept secure connections using HTTPS\.
 If you use HTTPS to provide secure connections on port 443, you can disable the default listener to require users to connect securely\.